Jaman

 Jaman was a company that offered users a movie discovery site, allowing them to browse viewing options offered across the internet.

-In its previous iteration, Jaman was one of the first sites to offer view on demand of media on the internet.
+In its previous iteration, Jaman was one of the first sites to offer views on demand of media on the internet.
 It allowed viewing on a variety of platforms via a downloadable P2P client, specializing in foreign and independent films.